 How much would you pay for two pizzas?
 Regardless of what you would say, Laszlo Hanyecz had already beaten this price by millions.
 Back in 2010, this guy made the first-ever documented purchase of a good with Bitcoin.
 He ordered two large pizzas from the nearby Papa John’s joint, for which he paid 10.000 BTC.
 Fast forward to the present time, these two pizzas are worth around $85 million – not even Jeff Bezos would have paid this kind of money for a savory dish.

 If you don’t want to follow the example of Hanyecz and spend cryptocurrency on different trifles, you could consider placing wagers in crypto as it is gaining more and more popularity.
 According to the official statistics, over the last five years, players wagered around $4.5 billion in Bitcoin.
-A substantial portion of those wagers must have come to 1xBit, the all-for-crypto betting platform that provides not only full anonymity and security of deposit/withdrawals, but also a host of lucrative offers and bonuses, such a 100% welcome bonus, regular promotions, and great tournaments.
+A substantial portion of those wagers must have come to 1xBit, the all-for-crypto betting platform that provides not only full anonymity and security of deposit/withdrawals, but also a host of lucrative offers and bonuses, such a welcome package up to 7 BTC, regular promotions, and great tournaments.